MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ```

  > [!WARNING]
- > Don't create a simple, insecure password!
+ > Don't create an insecure password.
 Follow the
  > [Azure AD password rules and restrictions](/azure/active-directory/active-directory-passwords-policy) guidance.

 ### Get information about the service principal